-- Languages - Japanese (Years 5 and 6)
+- Languages – Spanish (Year 5) and Japanese (Years 6)

 - Students democratically elect school leaders for Junior School, sporting and cultural leader roles.

-- Year 5 students guide the Prep Year students through a Buddy Program.
+- Year 5 students guide the Prep students through a Buddy Program.

 - Community role models such as our Local, State and Federal members of Parliament are regular visitors and mentors in our College.